Chapter By-Laws - 2013

 1. The Barstow Community Football Association, Inc. shall be under the direct administration and control of the Board of Directors.
 The Board of Directors shall establish all policies and regulations; receive, administer, and expend all funds, as well as establish and regulate all schedules in accordance with the HDYFC Official Rulebook, and provide overall supervision and guidance to the entire program.

-2. The Board of Directors shall consist of the President, Vice President, Commissioner, Secretary, Treasure, Chapter Athletic Director, Equipment Manager, Snack Bar Manager, Cheerleading Coordinator, Director of Coaching Certification, and the Public Affairs Coordinator.
+2. The Board of Directors shall consist of the President, Vice President, Commissioner, Deputy Commissioner, Secretary, Treasure, Chapter Athletic Director, Equipment Manager, Snack Bar Manager, Cheerleading Coordinator, Director of Coaching Certification, and the Public Affairs Coordinator.
 The President shall appoint the Board Members at the December General Membership Meeting.
 The Board of Directors shall appoint all members at large.
 No appointees shall be elected to the Board of Directors without being present or unless having presented a letter of acceptance at the nomination and installation meeting.

 3. Appointees from the President shall be taken at the December meeting of the Association, Appointees must be present to accept the nomination, or a letter of acceptance is delivered to the President at the time of the meeting.